-\Dress Code
+Dress Code

-Students on Level I fieldwork placements should follow the BHCLR-SOTA dress code.
+Students on Level I fieldwork placements should follow the BHCLR-SOTA dress code, with the exception of no BHCLR t-shirts during fieldwork.
+Full scrubs should be worn on Level I fieldwork.
 Level II fieldwork students are expected to determine what the dress code is for each assigned facility and follow that dress code at all times.
 The dress code is usually found on the Fieldwork Data Form in fieldwork notebooks.
 Students should also ask for verification of the dress code during the initial contact with the site.
 If no dress code is indicated, then the student should follow the BHCLR - SOTA dress code as outlined in the Student Handbook.
 All fieldwork students should wear their Baptist Health ID badges at all times during all fieldwork experiences.
 If the fieldwork site provides an ID badge, the student should still wear the Baptist Health ID badge.